CostaBru/Konsarpoo/Readme.md

 # FileData

 The random access data container desgined for storing persisntent data on disk with optional encryption and buffering.
 Implemented as list of fixed len arrays + offset table.
 Each array is written to the output file as a block of bytes.
-Supports minimal set of ``List`` and ``IReadonlyList<T>`` API's.
+Supports minimal set of ``IList<T>`` and ``IReadonlyList<T>`` API's.

 # License